-Acknowledgments I heartily thank Tim Cohn and Harry Lins who nominated me for the Henry Darcy Medal, and the EGU committee members Günter Blöschl, Alberto Montanari, Hubert Savenije, Lars Gottschalk and András Bárdossy who honoured me with the Medal, also giving me the opportunity to organize the thoughts I presented in the medal lecture and now in this paper.
-I also thank all colleagues who, after hearing my lecture or after reading the slides of my presentation, honoured me with their thoughtful and encouraging comments.
+Acknowledgements.
+I heartily thank Tim Cohn and Harry Lins who nominated me for the Henry Darcy Medal, and the EGU committee members Günter Blöschl, Alberto Montanari, Hubert Savenije, Lars Gottschalk and András Bárdossy who honoured me with the Medal, also giving me the opportunity to organize the thoughts I presented in the medal lecture and now in this paper.
+I also thank all colleagues who, after hearing my lecture, viewing the slides of my presentation, or reading the Discussion version of this article in HESSD, honoured me with their thoughtful and encouraging comments and discussions in person, in blogs and by emails.
+In particular, I thank Steven Weijs, Willie Soon, Antonis Koussis and Alberto Montanari for their online interactive commentaries and reviews of the Discussion version of this article, which helped me to clarify my opinions and theses in a series of replies as well as in the final version of the paper.
+I regard the online commentaries and replies essential elements appended to this paper.